-“Oh, this looks like fun – a cartoon with talking rabbits,” said the mother to her children when looking for something for them to watch.
-“I had another nightmare last night,” said the children to their mother for the rest of their lives after watching Watership Down.
+“Oh how lovely, a cartoon with talking rabbits,” said the mother to her children when looking for something for them to watch.
+“I had another nightmare last night,” said the children to their mother for the rest of their lives.

-There’s something very frightening yet oddly fascinating about the demonic-looking rabbit, Frank, from sci-fi drama Donnie Darko.
-It’s no wonder the grotesquely contorted head complete with twisted grin spawned many’s a Halloween costume since that jet engine fell on Jake Gyllenhaal’s head… or did it?
+There’s something very frightening yet oddly fascinating about the demonic-looking rabbit, Frank, from Donnie Darko.
+It’s no wonder his twisted grin has spawned many’s a Hallowe’en costume since.

-If you are currently having an affair and your illicit lover is becoming quite obsessive, indicating strong stalking signs like, say, pouring acid over your car then please, for the love of the children make sure your rabbit hutch is thoroughly tamperproof.
+If you are currently having an affair and your illicit lover is becoming quite obsessive could you please make sure your rabbit hutch is tamperproof.